ayushpaine/Spotify-Clone/README.md

 # Spotify-Clone
  Hey guys,this is my first project in which I have used HTML, CSS and some vanilla JavaScript to try to clone the homepage of the official Spotify website.
-I hope you will like what you see :D
+I hope you like it :D